-The Art Club in the General Art Program is open to any University student, faculty or staff interested in the fields of visual art, graphic design, and art history whose active membership shall be determined by interest, major, or minor in Visual or Graphic Arts and a 2.5 GPA or above.
+The Art Club is open to any University student, faculty or staff interested in the fields of visual art, graphic design, and art history whose active membership shall be determined by interest, major, or minor in Visual or Graphic Arts and a 2.5 GPA or above.
 In addition, it is the mission of The Art club to foster and promote the spirit of Art & Creativity, in all its facets but specializing in Visual & Graphic Arts, on campus and in the community by educating and participating in activities and exhibiting art to the public.